Monday, July 25, 2011

-Who can see your "replies" & "mentions"?
+Who can see your "replies" & "mentions" in their home page "tweets" feed?

 1. If the very first character in your tweet is a @, then the tweet can only be seen by (a) the recipient and (b) any of your followers who are also following the recipient.